10+ Best Small Towns in Ireland

 Tramore started as a small fishing village and quickly turned into a vacation resort town – meaning is a beautiful small town in Ireland!
 Located on the southeast coast of Ireland, directly on the waterfront, Tramore is around a 2-hour drive from either Dublin, Limerick, or Cork.
 The best way to get there would definitely be by car.
 That said, it’s also possible to reach the town by train or buses transiting to Waterford City.

-Tramore offers a wide variety of activities, from indoor adventure playground to surfing, fishing, hiking and spa relaxation.
-For a first-time visit, the followings activities are an absolute MUST:
+Tramore offers various activities, from indoor adventure playground to surfing, fishing, hiking, and spa relaxation.
+For a first-time visit, the following activities are an absolute MUST:

-• A day at Tramore Beach.
-This beach is located in the city center and stretches for 3 miles (5 km) along the Atlantic coast.
-This beach is also good for surfing and the surfing program Freedom Surf School is nearby.
+- A day at Tramore Beach.
+This beach is in the city center and stretches for 3 miles (5 km) along the Atlantic coast.
+This beach is also good for surfing, and Freedom Surf School’s surfing program is nearby.

-• A step back through time at Copper Coast Geopark.
-This outdoor museum of geological records where you can learn about volcanoes, oceans, and deserts.
+- A step back through time at Copper Coast Geopark.
+This outdoor museum of geological records is where you can learn about volcanoes, oceans, and deserts.

-There are a few options for lodging in Tramore: B&B, hostels, and hotels.
-The Sands Hotel is definitely an excellent place to stay.
-It’s located just 100 meters from Tramore beach and overlooks the Atlantic sea.
+There are several lodging options in Tramore: B&Bs, hostels, and hotels.
+The Sands Hotel is an excellent choice.
+It’s located just 100 meters from Tramore beach and overlooks the Atlantic Sea.

 Also, for a great evening, make sure to go to The Vee Bistro and Cocktail Bar.
 In addition to great food and cocktails, they also host live music on Saturday evenings.